greenszpila/kubeadm-cluster/README.md

 then run the `terraform apply -var-file yourVarFile.tfvars`

-## SSH to the Master node
+### SSH to the Master node

 Copy and paste the auto-generated command to connect to the master node:

 `ssh_to_master = "ssh -i ~/coding/key_name.pem ubuntu@18.191.25.152"`

-# Verify the worker nodes have joined the cluster successfully:
+### Verify the worker nodes have joined the cluster successfully:

 `kubectl get nodes`

-# Verify the cluster
+### Verify the cluster

-Create a deployment named nginx:
+####Create a deployment named nginx:

-`kubectl create deployment nginx --image=nginx` `kubectl expose deploy nginx --port 80 --target-port 80 --type NodePort` `kubectl get services`
+`kubectl create deployment nginx --image=nginx`
+`kubectl expose deploy nginx --port 80 --target-port 80 --type NodePort`
+`kubectl get services`

-To test that everything is working, visit
+To test that everything is working, visit:

 - http://worker_1_ip:nginx_port or,
 - http://worker_2_ip:nginx_port

 through a browser or `curl` on your local machine.
 You will see Nginx’s familiar welcome page.

-Install New Relic Kubernetes integration with Pixie by following the below guide:
+####Install New Relic Kubernetes integration with Pixie by following the below guide:

 - https://docs.newrelic.com/docs/kubernetes-pixie/kubernetes-integration/installation/kubernetes-integration-install-configure/